opentmf/camunda7-bpmn-sync-service/README.md

 - Updates dependency versions of pia-web-clients and pia-db-lock-service to their latest.
 ### 1.0.3
 - Updates dependency versions of pia-web-clients and pia-db-lock-service to their latest.
+### 1.0.4
+- Updates dependency versions of pia-web-clients and pia-db-lock-service to their latest.